At Saint Aidan’s, we believe that the school acts as a Christian beacon shining brightly in the Over Wyre area and beyond.

 Worship is an integral part of our daily school life.
 Students participate in a variety of worship each morning.
 Worship is sometimes led by visiting speakers, including local clergy, the Gideons and charity workers.
 Please see the separate information section on Worship for further details.

-Our governing body includes both members of the local Anglican and Methodist clergy as well as members selected from the local parishes.
+Our governing body includes members of the local Anglican clergy as well as members selected from the local parishes.
 These governors play an active part in the decision making of the school and are regular visitors to worship as well as maintaining designated links with specific areas of school life.

 The Over Wyre area that makes up the school’s immediate vicinity is home to five separate parishes, Preesall and Knott End, Pilling, Out Rawcliffe, Hambleton and Stalmine.
 Close ties are maintained with all five, but especially with St. Oswald’s, Preesall, our nearest church.
 Students attend services at specific times in the year.
 We also donate food to the church food banks.
-Members of the clergy from the local churches often preside at our end of term Eucharist and a new initiative, the holding of smaller services in the Chapel after school, has been made possible by the support of the local churches.
+Members of the clergy from the local churches often preside at our end of term Eucharist and the holding of smaller services in the Chapel after school, has been made possible by the support of the local churches.

 We are blessed by excellent links with our local Church of England primary schools.
 All are regularly invited in to share our facilities, most notably on our Church Schools Day when the school not only participate in a number of exciting activities during the day, but come together for worship to conclude our time together.
 The schools also enjoy a number of taster days during Years 5 and 6, as well as using our facilities for sport, music, drama and science at other times on an ad hoc basis.
 We are delighted to be able to open up our doors to our fellow church schools, both in Over Wyre and beyond.

 We are conscious that, as the largest organisation in the Over Wyre district, we have a responsibility to our local community.
 The local Fire Cadets unit was born out of Saint Aidan’s whilst, through our Archbishop of York scheme, we have cleaned the beaches at Knott End.
 Our Community Action Team cleared the overgrown areas of the Pilling picnic site and we promote and support the work of the district and parish councils for holiday time activities for young people.
-We also work closely with Fleetwood Town FC encouraging our school community to both watch and participate in sporting activities.